The Beginnings Of

-When I did my website, it was full of advice about managing time and understanding your workload, but I could never recommend a tool to do it.
+When I put together this website at first, it was full of advice about managing time and understanding your workload, but I could never recommend a tool to do it.
+There was none.
 Most students run their studies directly from their syllabus, a day planner, or an online calendar.
-The apps that are out there are really just calendar To-Do lists.
+The apps that are out there are really just calendars and simple To-Do lists.
 That’s not good enough.

 Planning a skyscraper is way harder than planning a semester.
-Why couldn’t students do a study plan that the same way?
-One that showed them the time they really had available for study but also the time they needed to get things done.
+Why couldn’t students do a study plan the same way?
+One that showed them the time they really had available for studying but also the time they needed to get things done?

 We realized that we had to create an app that would do just that and the Shovel Study Planner was born.
 It gives students a way to create a highly accurate study plan.
 They can simply and efficiently manage their time and workload, and do it automatically, in real time.

 You can have all of the time in the world, but if you aren’t doing things correctly with that time, you are still going to be wasting a lot of it unnecessarily.

 It’s important that students know and understand good study habits and study methods as well.
 This is the ‘how’ of how to study in college.
 Knowing how you take notes, read your textbooks and study for exams the right way is critical to getting the best results with every minute you have.
 We’ll explain how to do things from start to finish, right here.